-Industry Sector (Manufacturing, Heavy Industry, Mining)
+Industry Sector(Manufacturing, Heavy Industry, Mining):

-219 Credit extended to industry during the post-COVID period supported recovery in environmental pressures.
-In 2022, India's carbon dioxide emissions from energy combustion 221 reached 2693 million tonnes, which was a 6.5% increase from the previous year.
-This growth 222 was closely tied to the credit-backed expansion of heavy industry.
-Furthermore, despite 223 discharges did not meet safety norms.
+Credit extended to industry during the post-COVID period supported recovery in manufacturing, infrastructure, and employment.
+At the same time, this revival has added to environmental pressures.
+In 2022, India's carbon dioxide emissions from energy combustion reached 2693 million tonnes, which was a 6.5% increase from the previous year.
+This growth was closely tied to the credit-backed expansion of heavy industry.
+Furthermore, despite regulations, nearly 72% of industrial wastewater remains untreated, and about 66% of discharges did not meet safety norms.
 While industrial financing created new capacity and contributed to GDP, it also reinforced unsustainable practices and pollution.
-226